gushov/mdlldr/README.md

-sharemodule
+mdlldr
 ====================

-Node module for sharing other Node modules with the browser.
+Node module for loading node modules in the browser

 Usage
 ---------------------

-You can use sharemodule to write a static file or as middleware.
+You can use mdlldr to write a static file

-### middleware
+### running

 tdb

 ### writing a static file

+tbd

+### testing

 tbd